 You won’t need any specialist clothing, waterproofs or a lifejacket – we provide all that - just normal clothes, including some warm layers, shoes you don’t mind getting wet and a pillow.
 You will basically live in joggers/leggings, a hoodie and your Trust trip t-shirt!
 We also always have plenty of high-factor sun cream on all of our trips.

 The canal boats have a fully equipped kitchen so you will eat a good mix of hearty, home-cooked meals and lots of baking!
-We will always do whatever we can to cater for everyone’s needs and diets and aim to promote a healthy diet.
-If you do have any special dietary requirements these go on your Medical Form.
+We will always do whatever we can to cater for everyone’s needs and aim to promote a healthy diet.
+You can tell us if you have any dietary requirements when you complete your Medical Form.

 Any phones or valuable electronic equipment are bought along entirely at your own risk and we cannot be responsible for any loss or damage.
 We recommend these are left at home, but do understand you may want to bring them along for the journey.
 Our staff and volunteers will have phones you can use to phone home if necessary and Trust contact will be provided to family and friends should they need to get in touch while you’re away.
 Everything is provided so you only need enough money for any extra snacks or souvenirs you want to buy.
 We suggest no more than £20.